 3.3 Abbreviations

-For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
+For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1], TS 23.501 [x] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].

+PNI-NPN Public network integrated NPN